 Typically, homework must be turned in by the deadline to receive credit.
-If exceptional circumstances (sudden onset of illness, unexpected family situations, etc.) arise, contact Katie Smillie (smillie.7@osu.edu), the instructor for the Distance Learning sections, to discuss the possibility of an extension.
-Katie is coordinating homework submission for all sections of 3301.
+If exceptional circumstances (sudden onset of illness, unexpected family situations, etc.) arise, contact the instructor (smillie.7@osu.edu), to discuss the possibility of an extension.
 We plan to be flexible for those facing unexpected difficulties, though the likelihood of approval of this accommodation may decrease for a student who consistently turns in homework late.